 JÁCENA

-Also known as the viga maestra.
-This is the master beam, the one that supports the overall weight of the structure.
+Also called viga maestra.
+This is the master beam, the one that supports the overall weight of the framework.

 L